Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/components/list-group.md

 ## Checkboxes and radios

-Place Boosted's checkboxes and radios within list group items and customize as needed.
+Place OUDS Web's checkboxes and radios within list group items and customize as needed.
 You can use them without `<label>`s, but please remember to include an `aria-label` attribute and value for accessibility.

 {{< design-callout-alert >}}
 This variant should not be used because it does not respect the Orange Design System specifications.